ryonakano/reco/po/README.md

     mr
     zh_TW

-## Build the App and Generate the Translation File

-After that, change the current directory to the root folder of the project and run the following command to create the translation file of your language:

-    meson build --prefix=/usr
-    cd build/
-    ninja com.github.ryonakano.reco-update-po
-    ninja extra-update-po

-Other language files are also updated when you run this command, but **ignore them.**

-## Translate .po Files Generated
+## Translate .po Files

 Now what you've been waiting for!
-Translate `po/<language_code>.po` and `po/extra/<language_code>.po` using a .po file editor of your choice (e.g. Poedit).
+Copy `po/com.github.ryonakano.reco.pot` and name `po/<language_code>.po` and copy `po/extra/extra.pot` and name `po/extra/<language_code>.po`.
+Then translate these created .po files using a .po file editor of your choice (e.g. Poedit).
 The former file contains strings for the app itself and the latter is for metadata files (.appdata.xml and .desktop files).

 ## Commit Your Translation Works